-Please note the wood will be closed for 2-3 weeks during September and October while machinery is on site for conservation work.
+Please note the wood is now closed safety reasons for 2-3 weeks while machinery is on site for conservation work.
 See below for details.

 Know before you go